LogoLogo

 onomyd is the command-line interface and daemon that connects to Onomy Protocol so that you can interact with the blockchain.

-NOTE: If your ultimate goal is to operate a full node or validator node, then skip directly to the full node instructions for a one-command onomyd installation, environment, and full node setup with seed nodes, snapshots, and more for Ubuntu machines.
+NOTE: If your ultimate goal is to operate a full node or validator node, then skip directly to the for a one-command onomyd installation, environment, and full node setup with seed nodes, snapshots, and more for Ubuntu machines.

 Installation Method 1 - Automatic